ukhsa-collaboration/COVID-19-app-iOS-BETA/README.md

 Functionality
 -------------
-* Passively collect information of who the user has been in proximity with (stored locally on the device)
+* Passively collect anonymized ids of other users of the app that the device has been in proximity with (stored locally on the device)
 * Allow the user to submit their "contact events" to NHS servers
+* Receive push notifications from NHS and inform the user of their exposure status

 Running the app on your own device
 ----------------------------------